Skyscanner/backpack-foundations/README.md

 This repo is broken down into the following [packages](/packages):

-### bpk-common
+### `bpk-common`

-This package contains all tokens that are common across all platforms, and is broken down into two parts.
+All tokens that are common across all platforms, broken down into two parts:

-`base/` these are tokens that are consistent across all platforms.
-Think colours or animations and could expand in the future as we align more across platforms
+`base/` – tokens that are consistent across all platforms, like colours or animations.
+This could expand in the future as we align more across platforms.

-`app/` these are tokens that are shared across our mobile platforms, which target specifically iOS and Android.
+`app/` – tokens that are shared across iOS and Android.

-### bpk-<android/ios/react-native/web>
+### `bpk-<android/ios/react-native/web>`

-These specifc packages target any tokens that are only applicable to them.
-E.g. breakpoints for Web or elevations for Android.
+These specifc packages target any tokens that are only applicable to them, e.g. breakpoints for web or elevations for Android.

-These packages inherit the common package tokens and export them through each `aliases.json` file so can be made to the platform alongside their specifc tokens.
+These packages inherit the `bpk-common` tokens and export them through each `aliases.json` file, so they can be added to the platform alongside their specific tokens.

-### bpk-svgs
+### `bpk-svgs`

 This package contains all our svgs but just split from the main Backpack web repo.